-The Manifold Absolute Pressure (MAP) sensor is used by the Powertrain Control Module (PCM) for engine load input.
-The (PCM) uses this input, as well as others, to calculate the correct amount of fuel to inject into the cylinders.
+The Manifold Absolute Pressure (MAP) sensor is used; by the Powertrain Control Module (PCM) for engine load input.
+The (PCM) uses this input, as well as others.
+Consequently, to calculate the correct amount of fuel to inject into the cylinders.
 The manifold absolute pressure (MAP) sensor compares the barometric (atmospheric) pressure to the intake manifold vacuum.
-When the sensor fails, it can prevent your engine from starting.
+So, when the sensor fails, it can prevent your engine from starting.

 Canister Vent Valve